 At Translators Family we offer the full range of professional desktop publishing services.
 Our team of DTP specialists and graphic designers can handle almost any file format and solve any difficulties, such as making a non-editable text editable or converting complicated file formats into translation-friendly ones.
-Because we handle all sorts of file routinely we have a smooth workflow, with DTP specialists working in a team with translators, editors and QA managers, coordinated by our project managers.
+Because we handle all sorts of files routinely we have a smooth workflow, with DTP specialists working in a team with translators, editors, and QA managers, coordinated by our project managers.

 Step 5: Choose localisation services, not just document translation

-Usually, IT, marketing and technical projects require more than just translation from one language into another.
-From software, games and websites to legal documentation or business correspondence and advertisement materials – all require localisation services.
+Usually, IT, marketing, and technical projects require more than just translation from one language into another.
+From software, games, and websites to legal documentation or business correspondence and advertisement materials – all require localisation services.

 Localisation is a complex process aimed at adapting content to the linguistic, cultural, and technical requirements of a target market.
 Russian business letters do not use the same conversational techniques as British business letters do.
 Native German speakers and native Ukrainian speakers are likely to find different product names appealing or offensive, often with a huge effect on the success of your product.
 And of course, contracts or terms and conditions are likely to take very different forms in two different countries.